Photography composition is not something that depends on your camera or lens. It doesn’t matter if you own the most

 Look for diagonal lines and once you’ve found them, you’ll need to decide how to use them.
 If you have a main subject, try to place it near the end of the lines or if you’re shooting a landscape, then connect the foreground to the background with those lines and create that strong sense of perspective that will make the image more appealing by creating a visual journey.

-So remember, creating a story by linking the main elements in your composition is crucial.
+So remember, creating a story by linking the main elements in your composition is key.
+You’ll see other types of lines later in this article.

 Another very efficient and maybe underrated way of creating depth and adding visual impact to an image is the use of foreground.

 This will give the image that 3D effect often missing.
 When you are outdoors immersed in nature and experience a beautiful view, you’ll need to be able to translate all that to a 2-dimensional medium, and you need ways of communicating depth to the viewer.

 You need to use it with care since you don’t want your foreground to become the main subject, but at the same time, you want it to be impactful enough to make the image more interesting.
 So you’ll need to find something that’s eye-catching and enhance the overall value of the composition.